aanaaghaa/petclinic-selenium-automation/README.md

 Jenkins Integration

-This project is configured with Jenkins CI/CD to automate test runs and generate reports.
+This project is configured with Jenkins CI/CD to automate test runs and project cucumber reports.

 Jenkins Job Includes:
  Git pull on build